Men’s Multivitamin Gummies

 Packaging is part of the formula

 Gummies are sensitive to both oxygen and humidity exchange.
-Packaging decisions can protect a great formula-or undermine it.
-This is why packaging is best treated as a functional part of the product design, not an afterthought.
+Packaging decisions can protect a great formula — or undermine it.
+That’s why packaging should be treated as a functional part of the product design, not an afterthought.

 A men’s multivitamin gummy isn’t truly “done” when it leaves the line.
 It’s done when the gummy-plus-package system holds up in real storage and shipping conditions.